cognimech/Denga/README.md

-## Denga, a Haskell trading framework
+## Denga, Haskell trading framework

 ### About